mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ### Description

-{{Section 10 of !RFC9420}} details that clients are required to pre-publish KeyPackages s.t. other clients can add them to groups asynchronously.
+{{Section 10 of !RFC9420}} details that clients are required to pre-publish KeyPackages so that other clients can add them to groups asynchronously.
 It also states that they should not be re-used:

 > KeyPackages are intended to be used only once and SHOULD NOT be reused except
 > in the case of a "last resort" KeyPackage (see Section 16.8).
 Clients MAY